cronvel/terminal-kit/doc/document-model.md

 <a name="ref.Element.new"></a>
 ### new Element( options )

+* options `Object`, where:
+	* parent `Element` this is the parent of the current *element*, the current *element* will be *attached* to it
 	* x, y `number` this is the coordinate of the *element* **relative to its closest ancestor-container**
 	* zIndex `number` the *element* z-index, greater z-index *elements* are rendered after (i.e. *over*) lesser z-index *elements*
 	* z `number` alias of `zIndex`
 	* width, height `number` the general width and height of the *element*
-* outputWidth, outputHeight `number` the width and height of the rendered *element* (inside its parent), for most widget it is the same than `width` and `height`
+	* outputWidth, outputHeight `number` the width and height of the rendered *element* (inside its parent), for most widget it is the same than `width` and `height` and will default to them
 	* label `string` a label for this element, only relevant for some widgets
 	* key `string` a key for this element, only relevant for some widgets
 	* value `any` a value associated with this element, only relevant for some widgets
 	* content `string` the content of the element that will be displayed, if it makes sense for the widget
 	* contentHasMarkup `boolean` when set, the content contains Terminal Kit's markup, used to set attributes of parts of the content, only relevant for some widgets, default: false.
 	* contentWidth `number` the width (in terminal's cells) of the content, only relevant for some widgets
 	* hidden `boolean` when set, the element is not visible and no interaction is possible with this element.
 It also affects children.
 Default: false.
 	* disabled: mostly for user-input, the element is often grayed and unselectable, the effect depending on the widget
+	* keyBindings `Object` having a [*Terminal Kit key name*](events.md#ref.event.key) as the key and an action as value ([see above](#ref.Document.keyBindings))
 	* meta `any` a userland-only property, it associates the element with some data that make sense in the application business-logic
+	* noDraw `boolean` if true, don't draw the document on instantiation (default: false, draw immediately)
 	* shortcuts **unstable** (TODOC)

 While *Element* is a super-class that is never directly instanciated, the derived class's constructor always call the *Element* constructor with the `options` object.
 This contains all `options` that are common across all/many widgets.